Atlanta Visitor Guide

 Atlanta is a city with many attractions and things to do, but Atlanta also has its share of issues.
 Atlanta’s rapid population growth in recent years has led to challenges like traffic congestion, poverty rates that are higher than the national average, and an affordable housing shortage.

 Not only does Atlanta have something for everyone; it’s easy on your wallet too!
-So whether you want great food at bargain prices or history lessons about civil rights alongside natural beauty–Atlanta’s got what you need.
+So whether you want great food at bargain prices or history lessons about civil rights alongside natural beauty–Atlanta’s got what you need, especially during neighborhood festivals like the Atlanta Dogwood Festival.

 Massey and Company CPA